-The Board has developed a skills matrix to identify the required skills and experience against those of current directors; and as a guide to the skills and experience required of future directors.
+The Board has developed a skills matrix to identify the required skills and experience of Directors and as a guide to the skills and experience required of future Directors.

-The skills, experience and expertise of each director are set out in their biographies which are available on the Company's website.
+The skills, experience and expertise of each Director are set out in their biographies which are available on the Company's website.

 The Board has approved the following board skills matrix which sets out the skills and diversity that the Board currently has or is looking to achieve in its membership.
-All of the directors have been assessed against the skills matrix.
+The Directors have been assessed against the skills matrix.
 The Board skills matrix will continue to develop as strategy develops.
 All areas of the skills matrix are currently represented on the Board.